 82%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a solid description with excellent trigger terms and complete structure including an explicit 'Use when' clause.
-The main weakness is the lack of specific concrete actions - it describes the category (debugging) but not the specific techniques or capabilities the skill provides.
-Some overlap risk exists with related coding/testing skills.
+This is a solid description with excellent trigger terms and complete structure including explicit 'Use when' guidance.
+The main weakness is the somewhat abstract capability statement ('protocols') that could be more concrete about specific debugging actions, and moderate overlap risk with other coding-related skills.

 Suggestions